 Pre-hospital Care Doctor Ainsley Heyworth and Critical Care Paramedic Adam Carr came to Anna’s aid, administering strong drugs to ease her pain.

 “I remember Adam talking to me and holding my hand the whole way there to calm me down.
-The Air Crew did an amazing job and I feel very, very lucky that they were there to help.”
+The Critical Care Team did an amazing job and I feel very, very lucky that they were there to help.”

 At Addenbrooke’s Anna was taken in for a CT scan and emergency keyhole surgery.
 One of the main arteries in her groin had burst due to the liver laceration from her accident 11 days prior, and she was fitted with a stent.